 Our dedicated and experienced team of subject specialists work with students to draw from their own experiences and curiosity, to enable them to think geographically about a changing world, so that they will be well placed to be the decision makers of the future.
 We encourage them to be active participants, investigators and agents for positive change as global citizens.
 We seek to develop creative and skilful young geographers who are enthusiastic, aware, resourceful and resilient.
 This includes the opportunity of learning directly in the untidy real world outside the classroom.
 Through fieldwork and the teaching styles employed we foster the key skills of decision making, problem solving and working with others.

 Fieldwork is central to geography at Ampleforth and to geographical study in general.
-Geography is essentially the study of the real world and therefore students have the opportunity to immerse themselves in as many different environments as possible.
-They can investigate first hand the physical environments studied and the human environments created by the interaction of people with the environment.
-Through this the students gain an insight into the way geographical knowledge has been developed and learn the skills essential to undertake geographical enquiry.
+Geography is essentially the study of the real world and therefore students have the opportunity to immerse themselves in, and investigate first hand, as many different environments as possible.
+Through this they gain an insight into the way geographical knowledge has been developed and learn the skills essential to undertake their own geographical enquiries.

 The Secondary Geography Quality Mark

 In September 2017, Ampleforth College was awarded the Secondary Geography Quality mark (SGQM).
 The SGQM is a prestigious award which recognises quality and progress in geography leadership, curriculum development and learning and teaching in schools.
-All the award winners undergo a rigorous moderation process, and the team of assessors were hugely impressed by the manner in which all are continuing to embrace new and innovative approaches to teaching geography.
+Award winners undergo a rigorous moderation process, and the team of assessors were hugely impressed by the manner in which the department is continuing to embrace new and innovative approaches to teaching geography.
 The SGQM recognises student attainment, progress and achievement in geographical knowledge, understanding, values and skills, and sets expectations about the quality of teaching in geography.
-It promotes effective subject leadership and management, helping subject leaders raise the standards of geography in their schools.
+It promotes strong subject leadership for the continued raising of standards of geographical education.